Nutritional B12 Tasty Yeast – Nooch for your Pooch!

 Dried inactive yeast is an essential component of a human vegan diet.
 It is called ‘nooch’ and it is extremely rich in B vitamins, folic acid, zinc and B12 and it is very tasty – dogs that normally love to eat cheese will love nooch as it has a cheesy flavour.

 Yeast flakes are a natural food grown on molasses under carefully controlled conditions.
-The yeast we use is a primary inactive yeast of the genus Saccharomyces cerevisiae, and it is entirely free from Candida albicans yeast (the nasty yeast that causes skin concerns and a sweet discernible smell in dogs with a low immunity and itchy coats).
+The yeast we add to our protein packs for our Umameo treats, is a primary inactive yeast of the genus Saccharomyces cerevisiae, and it is entirely free from Candida albicans yeast (the nasty yeast that causes skin concerns and a sweet discernible smell in dogs with a low immunity and itchy coats).
 There is also the lower quality brewer’s yeast that is a by-product of the brewing industry (hence its name).
-We have rather chosen the highly palatable human-grade nutritional yeast in our recipe.

 What function does Vit B12 have in the body?